(Please scroll down for additional information about interviewing and how to prepare for interviewing with the USF Career Services Office)

 For more information

 We hope you have found this information helpful.
-If you would like to practice your interview skills, you can schedule a Mock Interview with the USF Office of Career Planning in order to gain experience in a realistic interview setting.
-The consultant serving Pre-Health Profession students is Adelia Douglas.
-To schedule this type of appointment with her, please call the front desk of USF Career Services or make an appointment through Handshake.
+If you would like to practice your interview skills, you can schedule a Mock Interview with the USF Career Services Office in order to gain experience in a realistic interview setting.
+To schedule this type of appointment, please call the front desk of the USF Career Services Office or make an appointment through Handshake.